Ancient and New

-Worship with us in the Anglican way!
+Worship with us in the Anglican way.
 Trinity Lakeside is part of the global Anglican Communion of over 80 million worshipers.
 Our way of worship is both ancient and new, having its roots in the practice of the early church, who “devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:42).
-In keeping with these early forms of worship, Anglican worship emphasizes Scripture and Sacrament (or Word and Table): telling the story of God’s love for the world in the scriptures, and enacting his love in the Sacraments of Holy Communion and Baptism.
+In keeping with these early forms of worship, Anglican worship emphasizes Scripture and Sacrament (Word and Table): telling the story of God’s love for the world in the scriptures, and enacting his love in the sacraments of Holy Communion and Baptism.

 Our weekly order of service goes something like this: We listen to the story of God’s love for the world in appointed Scripture readings and a homily.
 We profess our common faith in the words of the ancient creeds.
 We pray for the Church and the world, including a prayer of confession.
 We give of God’s gifts to us.
 We receive with thanksgiving the spiritual nourishment of the Sacrament of Holy Communion.
 Finally, we are sent in peace, “to love and serve the Lord.”